Ed Jones (Tennessee politician): Personal life

 When Jones' father was unable to pay his medical bills, he began doing odd jobs for Dr. Finis Ewing Wyatt, the local country doctor.
 Jones would marry Dr. Wyatt's daughter, Llewellyn, in 1938, and they had two daughters: Mary Llewellyn Jones (died 1977), and Dr. Jennifer Jones Kinnard, a retired nephrologist.
-Ed and Llew Jones inherited the farm after the death or Llew's parents and renamed it "Oak Haven Farm."
+Ed and Llew Jones inherited the dairy farm after the death or Llew's parents and renamed it "Oak Haven Farm."

 On May 22, 1980, Congresswoman Marilyn Lloyd of Tennessee welcomed Jones into the "grandparents club" with an address on the House floor shortly after the birth of his only grandchild, Meghan Elisabeth Kinnard.
 Known professionally as Meg Kinnard, she's a political and legal affairs reporter for The Associated Press.